Family Studies & Gerontology Degree

 Family Studies & Gerontology is offered at our Bethany and Tulsa campuses.

 Why a Bachelor of Science with a major in Family Studies & Gerontology?
 American society is undergoing a major transformation at a rapid rate at both ends of the generational spectrum.
 Our population is aging and living longer.
 Our young families are also caught in this sea of change.
 Consequently, professionals educated in intergenerational studies and lifespan relations will play a pivotal role in the evolving construct of our society.

-As working adults, students who enter the Family Studies & Gerontology degree completion program come from many fields.
+As working adults, students who enter the Family Studies & Gerontology (FSG) degree completion program come from many fields.
 These fields include ministry, health, education, residential care, business, human services, criminal justice, social services, non-profit work and government.
 Other students want to advance existing professional careers or make career changes.

 The one quality they all share is the desire to enhance the meaning of their work and their lives.
 Some are complementing mid-point careers; others are starting a new or post-retirement career.
 Others see this program as a springboard for graduate studies.

 By completing the Family Studies & Gerontology program, graduates are on their way to personal fulfillment and invaluable contributions to their professional careers and the communities they serve.